kaapana/kaapana/docs/source/faq.rst

 Failing to install an extension
 -------------------------------

-Since we use deletion hooks for extension, there might be the problem that the helm release of the extension get stuck in the uninstalling process.
+Since we use deletion hooks for extension, there might be the problem that the helm release of the extension gets stuck in the uninstalling process.
 To check if this is the case or if the release is stuck in another stage, get a terminal on your server and execute

 ::